Blueberry Bourbon Barbecue Sauce

 Nutrition 411

 Blueberries contain dietary fiber, which helps your digestive system run smoothly.
 The fruit is also an excellent source of manganese and vitamins C and K1.
 They also provide small amounts of copper, as well as vitamins E and B6.
 Blueberries are low in calories and fat.
 They’re mainly made up of carbs and water but also contain a decent amount of fiber.
-They are rich in beneficial plant compounds and antioxidants — especially anthocyanins — which may account for many of their health benefits.
+They are rich in beneficial plant compounds.
+The antioxidants, especially anthocyanins, may account for many of their health benefits.
 Blueberries may decrease your risk of heart disease, boost brain health, lower blood sugar levels, and improve insulin sensitivity.
 (Trusted source)

 Blueberry Bourbon BBQ Sauce